cerebral-legacy/action-tree/README.md

 Here we create a function that will diverge execution based on the user role.

 Rxjs and Promises are also based on value transformation.
 That means only the value returned from the previous function is available in the next.
-This is very powerful when you indeed want to transform values, but events in your application are rarely about value transformation, they are about running side effects and going through one of multiple execution paths.
+This works when you indeed want to transform values, but events in your application are rarely about value transformation, they are about running side effects and going through one of multiple execution paths.
 And that is where **function-tree** differs.
 It embraces the fact that most of what we do in application development is running side effects.

 ### Factories and composing
 When you have a declarative approach the concept of factories and composition becomes very apparent.
 For example doing a request could be a factory using: